arehmandev/Terraform-etcd/README.md

-# Terraform scripts for a HA etcd Cluster
+# Terraform scripts for a HA etcd Cluster - Working and Tested as of 08/01/17

 This script creates: